© Kristian Bertel, All Rights Reserved

 Delhi has a diversity of its own.
 There are people from various cultures and religion inhabiting together.
 Due to better employment and lifestyle people over the years have sifted their base to Delhi.
 The place has got a rich cultural history and background.
 The demographic mix is also diverse.
 An overview of Delhi people and population would reveal the city dynamics and other interesting details.
 Delhi people and population also reflect the cultural diversity.
 The diversity is seen at its best during any particular festival.
 People from all communities come together for a common cause.
 The notable festivals that are celebrated with great pomp and ceremony are Holi, Id, Guru Purab, Christmas, Diwali, and Buddha Purnima.
 Delhi is high on celebrations and festivals.
 People in Delhi are very open hearted, lively and love to enjoy life and its celebrations.

-People in Delhi
+People in Delhi, India

 Due to migration there has been an increase in population in Delhi.
 So the population is now a mix of immigrants and the Delhi borns.
 There have been people from the nearby places of Uttar Pradesh and Haryana have shifted to Delhi owing to better living standards and lifestyle.